SachinMittal101/ecommerce-app/README.md

 # ecommerce-app

 # service-registry-app
-This service is an Eureka server where other services will register and discover themselves for communication
+This service is an Eureka server where other services will register and discover themselves for communication.

 ![eureka-server](https://github.com/SachinMittal101/ecommerce-app/blob/main/images/eureka-server.png)

 # sci-service